-Our certified technicians are trained to test for all kinds of indoor air quality issues, ranging from air mold sampling to more advanced kinds such as HERTSMI-2, VOC and EMMA.
-Sometimes the situation in a home calls for air testing while others call for surface or bulk sampling.
-Typically, the type of testing needed is determined at the time of the site visit or inspection, as there are many factors that impact indoor air quality.
-Moisture being the number one.
+Our certified technicians are trained to test for all kinds of indoor air quality issues, ranging from standard mold air sampling to more specific kinds such as HERTSMI-2, VOC and EMMA.
+Typically, the type of testing needed is determined while on site, as there are many factors that impact indoor air quality and your physiology.
+Moisture intrusion remains the number one culprit.

 Sampling for airborne or surface mold particles: